 (For a Reuters live blog on U.S., UK and European stock markets, click LIVE/ or type LIVE/ in a news window.)

-* Ford up on upbeat forecast for electric pickup production
+* Ford rises on upbeat production forecast for electric pickup

 By Shreyashi Sanyal and Devik Jain

-The U.S. central bank in December said it would be ending its pandemic-era bond buying in 2022, signaling at least three rate hikes for the year.
+The U.S. central bank said last month it would be ending its pandemic-era bond buying in 2022, signaling at least three rate hikes for the year.
 Minutes from the meeting is expected to be released on Wednesday.

-Ford Motor Co added 2.6% after the automaker said it will nearly double annual production capacity for its red-hot F-150 Lightning electric pickup to 150,000 vehicles.
+Ford Motor Co jumped 11.1% after the automaker said it will nearly double annual production capacity for its red-hot F-150 Lightning electric pickup to 150,000 vehicles.